L DK: Supporting characters

-Satsuki is Shūsei's childhood friend in middle school and was part of the basketball club.
-She dated Shūsei, but they broke up.
-She appears in the story as the fiancée to Shūsei's older brother, Sōju.
-After the marriage registration is called off, she gets her own apartment and tries to cling onto Shūsei.
+Satsuki is Shūsei's childhood friend in middle school who was a member of the basketball club.
+She was in relationship with Shūsei, but they broke up.
+Satsuki appears in the story as the fiancée to Shūsei's older brother, Sōju.
+After the marriage registration was postponed, she gets her own apartment and tries to cling onto Shūsei.
 She is portrayed by Anna Ishibashi in the live-action film.